ADIRONDACK PEAK FALL COLOR

 This workshop tends to fill quickly.
 Register soon to reserve a slot.

-The area also offers some of the finest river, stream and waterfall photography in the Park, especially along the Raquette River, which alternates between wild whitewater and placid stretches that reflect the fall colors.
+The area also offers some of the finest river, stream and waterfall photography in the Park, especially along the Sacandaga and Cedar Rivers, which alternate between wild whitewater and placid stretches that reflect the fall colors.
 The possibilities for creative photography here are unbounded.

 Mark Bowie, Adirondack Life contributor and author of three photography books on the Adirondacks, has worked extensively in this area.
 He'll be joined by Chris Murray, also an Adirondack Life contributor and passionate teacher.
 They’ll be your guides, and the emphasis will be on shooting, shooting, shooting!
 You will typically shoot for several hours around sunrise and sunset each day, and other times as favorable lighting conditions present themselves.
 You'll even photograph the moody blues of twilight and the magnificent Adirondack night sky.
 Field lessons will include tips and techniques on: